Quick Reference

 - alphabetically organized collection of terms and their definitions

-Glossary Term Entry Location: Core Concepts - glossary
+Glossary Term Entry Location: Core Concepts, Documentation-Specific - glossary

 GraphQL API